supechicken/crdyboot/README.md

 Pronounced CUR-dee-boot.

-This is a work-in-progress UEFI bootloader for CloudReady.
-It is intended to be run either as a second-stage bootloader after [shim](https://github.com/rhboot/shim) when using the Microsoft keys, or as the first-stage bootloader when using custom keys.
-Then crdyboot will handle loading, verifying, and running the Linux kernel.
+This is a UEFI bootloader for CloudReady.
+Crdyboot handles loading, verifying, and running the Linux kernel.

 Goals: